hnw/jpauli.github.io/_carew/posts/2016-04-08-hashtables.md

 So far so good, we know the basics of PHP 7 hashtable implementation.
 Let's have a look at its public API.

-There is nothing special to say (ah : it is way better designed as PHP 5's); just keep in mind there are three factors to take into account about what API function to use :
+There is nothing special to say except that it is **way better designed** as PHP 5's; Just keep in mind there are three factors to take into account about what API function to use :

 *	Your operation (add, remove, clean, destroy etc...)
 *	The type of your key (integer, or string)
 *	The type of data you want to store

 Remember that wether your key is a string, or an integer ; is a very important factor hashtable API must know as string based keys will need to take the hash from the `zend_string` and integer based key will directly be used as hash.
-Thus, we can meet `zend_hash_add(ht, zend_string, data)` or `zend_hash_index_add(ht, long, data)`.
+Thus, we can meet `zend_hash_add(ht, zend_string, data)` or `zend_hash_index_add(ht, zend_ulong, data)`.

-Sometimes, your key will be a simple (char\* / int) pair.
-Here, you'll use a different API, f.e `zend_hash_str_add(ht, char *, int, data)`.
+Sometimes, your key will be a simple classical *(char\* / size_t)* pair.
+Here, you'll use a different API, f.e `zend_hash_str_add(ht, char *, size_t, data)`.
-But keep in mind that whatever happens, the hashtable will deal with a `zend_string`, and will then turn your C string into a `zend_string`, computing its hash which could waste CPU cycles.
-If you can use `zend_string`, use it; as they are very likely to have already computed their own hash, hence the hashtable API will simply use it.
+But keep in mind that whatever happens, the hashtable will deal with a `zend_string`, and will then turn your C string into a `zend_string`, duplicating it in memory and computing its hash.
+That could waste CPU cycles if the string were to be already known.
+If you can use a `zend_string`, use it; as they are very likely to have already computed their own hash, hence the hashtable API will simply use it.
 For example, the PHP compiler computes every hash of every piece of string it uses, as `zend_string` of course.
 OPCache also stores such a hash in shared memory.
 As extension writer : initialize all your `zend_string` litterals in MINIT.

 Finally comes the data you want to store into hashtables.
 Here again, whatever you use : the hashtable will put it into a `zval`, stored into each `Bucket`.
 But zvals are really flexible in PHP 7, and can store any type of data.
-The hashtable API mainly expect you to pack your data into a zval, that is it expects a zval as value.
-It may however ease things if you got a pointer to store, or a memory area (some data pointed by a pointer).
+The hashtable API mainly expect you to pack your data into a zval, that is it expects a `zval` as value.
+It may however ease things if you got a pointer to store, or a memory area.
-It will then take your pointer or memory area, and build a zval with it, then use that zval as data.
+It will then take your pointer or memory area, and build a `zval` with it, then use that `zval` as data.

 Examples are now easy to understand :

-	zend_hash_str_add_mem(hashtable *, char *, size_t, void *)
+	zend_hash_str_add_mem(hashtable *, char *, size_t, void *, size_t)
 	zend_hash_index_del(hashtable *, zend_ulong)
 	zend_hash_update_ptr(hashtable *, zend_string *, void *)
 	zend_hash_index_add_empty_element(hashtable *, zend_ulong)

-Retrieving data, you'll be given a zval *, or NULL.
+Retrieving data, you'll be given a `zval *`, or NULL.
 There is a special case for a pointer based value where the API can return it as-is :

-	zend_hash_index_find(hashtable *, zend_string *) : zval *
+	zend_hash_find(hashtable *, zend_string *) : zval *
 	zend_hash_find_ptr(hashtable *, zend_string *) : void *
 	zend_hash_index_find(hashtable *, zend_ulong) : zval *
+	zend_hash_index_find_ptr(hashtable *, zend_ulong) : void *

 About the "_new" API, like `zend_hash_add_new()` : you should not use it.
 This is used internally by the engine.
 This API forces the hashtable to store the data, even if that latter is already available into the hash (same key).
-You'll end up having doubles, and strange thing could then show up.
+You'll end up having doubles, and strange things could then show up.
 It may be used if you are very sure the data you're going to add is not already present : that will prevent a search for it.
+Analyze the source for more informations.

-Last word : like in PHP 5, the `zend_symtable_api()` API takes care of numeric-like strings to turn them to integers :
+Last word : like in PHP 5, the `zend_symtable_xxx()` API takes care of numeric-like strings to turn them to integers :

 	static zend_always_inline zval *zend_symtable_update(HashTable *ht, zend_string *key, zval *pData)
 	{